deltaepsilon/chrisesplin.com/content/writing/articles/why-you-suck-at-programming.md

 Find out what technologies the old guys are using, and learn those first.
 It doesn't need to be outdated, but it should never be experimental or "bleeding edge".
 Get extremely good with the best-supported, slightly boring technologies before becoming an early-adopter.
 You will save yourself immense pain.

-I was an early-adopter of a predecessor of TypeScript called CoffeeScript.
+I was an early-adopter of CoffeeScript, a predecessor of TypeScript.
 It was so cool.
 I was a new dev and CoffeeScript looked like the future.
 So I learned CoffeeScript, wrote a bunch of code, and had to throw it all away a few years later when I realized that CoffeeScript was failing.

-That's the thing.
 Technology is inherently experimental.
 The best systems rise to the top and stick around, but the vast, vast majority of tech projects fail.

 ## You focus on the short term

-When I adopted CoffeeScript, I had never worked on an aging codebase.
+I had never worked on an aging codebase when I adopted CoffeeScript.
 I didn't know what it felt like to come back to a project two years later and have to make edits because Chrome dropped a feature or GCP was deprecating a Node.js version.

 It's almost impossible to think long-term until you've lived long-term.
 You'll have to trust me on this one.

 Successful projects have long lifespans.
 Code rots.
-Dependencies get deprecated.
+Dependencies are deprecated.

 Focus on fewer, more stable dependencies.
 The fewer the dependencies, the fewer upgrades you'll have to do.
 You'll have a bit more work to do today, but your project can run for years without touching it.
 I did the last big rewrite of Calligraphy.org in 2018 and it's still going strong.
 I make edits about once a year, usually to upgrade Node or fix some new browser bug... but the code is simple enough that I just run `yarn install && yarn dev` and I'm back where I started.